-Gatlinburg fires: The worst is over, officials say
+3 dead in eastern Tennessee fires

 'It's just engulfed'

-Despite evacuation orders, some people -- including guests at one Gatlinburg hotel -- could not safely leave the area as the fire advanced.
+Despite evacuation orders, some people -- including guests at one Gatlinburg hotel -- could not safely leave the area as the fire advanced Monday night.

-"I just see fire everywhere," said Logan Baker, who had checked into the Park Vista Hotel on Monday.
+"I just see fire everywhere," said Logan Baker, a guest at the Park Vista Hotel.
 The fire swept up to the hotel parking lot, he told CNN affiliate WATE.
 He posted videos of the hotel doors and windows glowing from the fire looming outside.

 Baker was among dozens of guests who couldn't leave because falling trees engulfed in flames had blocked the only road out.

-"We can't go outside.
-The firefighters said the wind is blowing at 80 miles per hour and the debris in the air is too hard to get us down right now," he said.

 The fire had not reached the hotel, but smoke had permeated the building, making it hard to breathe, he said.
-Guests stood in the hotel lobby with masks over their faces.
+Guests stood in the hotel lobby Monday night with masks over their faces.

-But Baker said he felt safe so far.
-He said he could see downtown Gatlinburg "just engulfed" in flames with cabins on the hillside on fire.
-The night sky had turned orange, clogged with smoke as ash rained down.

 Elsewhere, the Great Smoky Mountains National Park evacuated employees from the Elkmont and park headquarters housing areas on Monday.